RowPJ/qsvm-feature-map-investigation/README.md

 4. joblib
 5. matplotlib>=3.4 (minimum version required for drawing normalized bar graphs)
 6. symengine
+7. numpy (should be automatically installed as a dependency of qiskit)
+8. sklearn (should be automatically installed as a dependency of qiskit-machine-learning)

 The simplest way to install all dependencies is to follow these steps:
 1. Download Anaconda individual edition https://www.anaconda.com/products/individual.
 Make sure to tick the box during install to add it to the PATH environment variable.
 This installation includes the Jupyter Notebook requirement and python 3 requirement.